WhiskeyKev/just-a-meme/README.md

-# just-a-meme
+# ⚠ WARNING, THIS CONTAIN FLASHING COLORS WHICH CAN CAUSE AN EPILECTIC SEIZURE. ⚠

+Hi.

-An old project I made while I was in school.
+this is just an old project I made while I was in school for fun.

+- Kev